GSLabDev/terraform-provider-odl/website/docs/index.html.markdown

 ## Argument Reference

-The following arguments are used to configure the Active Directory Provider:
+The following arguments are used to configure the Open Daylight Provider:

 * `user_name` - (Required) This is the username for Open Daylight operations.
 Can also be specified with the `ODL_SERVER_USER` environment variable.